MonkeyPengc/Blackjack-Game-Design/README.md

 BlackjackManager runs a GameTable, decides the winner in each single play, and terminates when there are no Players.

-BlackjackManager shuffles the CardDeck when the system starts, or when there are 60 cards left.
+BlackjackManager shuffles the CardDeck when the system starts, or when there are less than 60 cards left.

 GameTable joins or leaves Gamers.